OTP-Communications/otp-protocol/README.md

 Describe the api, format, &amp; syntax of the protocol used in our otp encrypted communications

+## What this project is not
+This is not a project to implement quantum proof encrypted video calls.
+Or quantum proof voice chat.

+This project will not manage users or login information.
+The server only stores and retrieves the encrypted messages and their metadata, but anyone can send or retrieve them.

 ## Alice and Bob

 Alice can be represented and addressed by a random UUID consisting of an 8 digit long hexadecimal number.
 This corresponds to a 64 bit integer.
 Same goes for Bob.
 This space should be large enough to make the possibility of collisions acceptable.